ceciliacloud/PartA-CI-CD-Pipelines-in-Jenkins/README.md

 ![](./images/instanceconfig.png)

 After confirming the appropriate information, click **Save and Finish**.
-You’ll receive a confirmation page confirming that **“Jenkins is Ready!”**:
+You’ll receive a confirmation page confirming that **“Jenkins is Ready!”**

 ![](./images/jenkinscomplete.png)